metabrainz/picard-docs/tutorials/naming_script.rst

 we get a full date instead of just the year.
 Finally, sometimes if you tag existing files they might not have the ``albumartist`` set, just ``artist``.

 Let’s fix the track number first.
-We can take care of that by using the ``$num()`` function to add a leading zero to the number shown for tracks 1 through 9:
+We can take care of that by using the :ref:`func_num` function to add a leading zero to the number shown for tracks 1 through 9:

 .. code-block:: taggerscript